johnae/spook/README.md

 ## Spook

 Spook is aiming to be a light weight replacement for [guard](https://github.com/guard/guard).
-Please note that this is very early and may not work.
+It's still early days but I'm using it every day for work.
 It is mostly written in [Lua](http://www.lua.org) and [moonscript](https://github.com/leafo/moonscript) with a sprinkle of C. It's built as a static binary with no dependencies.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
 All extensions and such should be written in [moonscript](https://github.com/leafo/moonscript).